 6. Apply agility – Go beyond the methods to planned improvisation

-At the end of the day, irrespective of what best practice says, achieving outcomes requires working with a large of people which in turn requires finding common ground and common motivators.
+At the end of the day, irrespective of what best practice says, achieving outcomes requires working with a large number of people which in turn requires finding common ground and common motivators.
 By understanding the situation, approaches can be improvised, timescales adjusted, and objectives refined.

 It takes planning to establish the improvisation that will be effective in building bridges between different positions and where a compromise will yield the greatest value.
 Just sticking to ones’ position because ‘it is right’ is not a strategy that is likely to achieve the desired outcome.
 In fact, it can break relationships where they have been working already.
 The value equation is clear – achieving 80% of the required outcome with 20% of the effort, provides a far greater return than trying to achieve a level of perfection according to one’s own standards that may not even be sustainable.